Arts and Crafts

 The Cook Island women are renowned for their craftwork particularly their Tivaevae.
 These are handmade bedspreads mainly featuring brightly coloured flowery patterns.
 Local women make and reserve these for special occasions.

-Beautiful local artwork and crafts can be found at the Women's Handicraft Centre, Akatikitiki Art Gallery, Island Crafts and Perfumes of Rarotonga, as well as in artists' homes and several of the hotels or small shops.
-Also not to be missed is the market on the waterfront at the western end of Avarua.
-This is open every day except Sunday.
+Beautiful local artwork and crafts can be found at the market.
+Not to be missed is the Saturday morning market in Rarotonga on the waterfront at the western end of Avarua.

-The pareu is the modern day garment regularly in use in the Cooks.
+The pareu is a garment regularly in use in the Cooks.
 It is a length of cloth about 2 metres long, which can be tied around the body in a variety of ways.
 Pareus are a practical garment for the hot climate, the light colourful fabrics wash and dry quickly and are equally good as picnic cloths or convenient towels.
-Dresses, skirts and blouses of the same material are also popular with women, while men prefer the island style aloha shirts.

 Arts and crafts are readily available in the Cooks with the most popular souvenir items being the wooden carvings of the phallic demi-god 'Tangaroa'.
 This fisherman's god is easily recognised by his stature - hands clasped over his protruding stomach, legs astride and a most distinguished genital organ.
 Early missionaries often removed his offensive parts, but today he stands intact often decorating the lounge rooms of resorts.